Villadelfia/dmgtris/README.md

 - IRS (initial rotation system).
 - IHS (initial hold system) as well as holds.
 - Faithful implementations of concepts such are lock delay, piece spawn delay and DAS.
 - Several RNG options available.
-You can choose between pure RNG, 4 history with 4 retries, 4 history with 6 retries, 4 history with infinite retries, or a 35bag with 4 history and 6 retries with drought prevention.
+You can choose between pure RNG, 4 history with 4 retries, 4 history with 6 retries, 4 history with infinite retries, a 35bag with 4 history and 6 retries with drought prevention, NES style RNG, or pure RNG.
 - A choice between sonic drop (pressing up grounds the piece but does not lock it),  hard drop (pressing up locks the piece), or neither (pressing up does nothing at all.)
 - A choice between traditional ARS for rotation, or TGM3 era ARS with extra kicks.
 - Scoring is a hybrid between TGM1 and TGM2.